zaphyr-org/documentation/repositories/2.x/utils.md

 # Utils

-_A collection of useful helper classes, which make a developer's workday a little easier._
+A collection of useful helper classes, which make a developer's workday a little easier.

----

-[TOC]

----

 ## Installation